deuteros76/meteo-home/README.md

 # meteo-home
-MeteoHome is yet another weather station project using a NodeMCU ESP8266 devboard with a DHT22 and BMPP180 sensors.
-The particularity in this case is the configuration usin a web captive portal and the use of MQTT to send the information to a home server.
+MeteoHome is yet another weather station project using a NodeMCU ESP8266 devboard with DHT22 and BMPP180 sensors.
+The particularity in this case is the configuration using a captive web portal and the use of MQTT to send the information to a server.
 Additionally the machine that gathers all the data runs Home Assistant which is the responsible of showing the current status of the sensors and historical graphs

 ##Features